octoshrimpy/chromaforge/README.md

   I haven't personally been on this end of things, but will take notes when I run a campaign.
 Running one?
 Awesome!
 Make an issue and leave me some comments and feedback.
 Any is greatly appreciated.

 ---
-  This whole thing is still very much inder maintenance, still.
+  This whole thing is still very much under maintenance.
 If something feels unbalanced, or weirdy, please leave me a note.